robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Outside on the veranda, the music was still fairly loud, but no one was shouting.
 Brittany waved me over.

 “You look nice.”
 She nodded at my necklace.
-“Oh— pretty.”
+“Oh —  pretty.”
 She beamed.
 “What are you having?”

 I glanced towards the bar.
 “I don’t know.”